Why is it important to keep buyers in a queue, how do you do it, and what are the tricks the savviest retailers have learnt?

-Keeping your customers happy at every stage of their journey throughout your website and with your brand is vital.
+Keeping your customers happy with good queue management at every stage of their journey throughout your website and with your brand is vital.
 As soon as they get bored, frustrated, feel forgotten or left out, they'll go somewhere else that will fulfil all those needs—practical and emotional.

 Creating a queue online shopping users feel safe in

 How you prevent customers from jumping ship is to do with how well you manage your virtual queues and waiting times.
 If you can find a way for them to enjoy their queuing experience, or distract them enough not to feel like they're even in a queue, then it's a pat on the back for your team and a steady stream of cash to your tills.

 We're going to run through a few ideas of those who got it right during the pandemic and before, so when trouble traffic reared its head, they were ready and waiting to make sure they limited their sales losses.

 The psychology of waiting in an online queue